transpect/epubcheck-transpect/README.md

 ## Installation

+Download the [latest release](https://github.com/transpect/epubcheck-transpect/releases) or checkout with git:
 ```
 git clone https://github.com/transpect/epubcheck-transpect.git --recursive
 ```
 If you want to see kindlegen errors, you’d have to get [kindlegen](http://www.amazon.com/gp/feature.html?docId=1000765211) and copy the kindlegen binary to `infrastructure/kindlegen/i386/kindlegen` (for Linux), `infrastructure/kindlegen/i386/macos/kindlegen` (for Mac OS), or `infrastructure/kindlegen/i386/kindlegen.exe` (for Windows).
 You’ll have to create the directory beforehand.

 ## Invocation